acsoteldo/Python-NOTES/functions.md

    - **Common Use Cases:** Lambda functions are commonly used in scenarios where a small, temporary function is needed, such as in sorting lists or as arguments to higher-order functions.

    - **Anonymous Functions:** They are called "anonymous" because they don't have a name like regular functions.
 Instead, they are defined on-the-fly and used immediately.

-This section provides a fundamental understanding of functions in Python, how to define them, use parameters, and return values.
-It also introduces the concept of lambda functions, which can be handy in certain situations when a simple, short function is required.